LeonidU/UserfulPrompts/README.md

 Provide multiple perspectives or solutions.

+### OCR
+Recognise the text in this picture.
+Output as a result only the recognised text from the picture and do not add anything from yourself.
+Define the language yourself.

 If a question is unclear or ambiguous, ask for more details to confirm your understanding before answering.

 If a mistake is made in a previous response, recognize and correct it.